-Thrall, wise shaman and the warchief of the Horde, has sensed a disturbing change…
+In the New York Times bestselling tie-in to the World of Warcraft game expansion: Cataclysm, Thrall, wise shaman and the warchief of the Horde, senses a disturbing change.

 Now Thrall has discovered that the elementals no longer heed the shaman’s call.
-The link shared with these spirits has grown thin and frayed, as if Azeroth itself were under great duress.
-While Thrall seeks answers to what ails the confused elements, he also wrestles with the orcs’ precarious future as his people face dwindling supplies and growing hostility with their night elf neighbors.
+While he seeks answers to what ails the confused elements, he also wrestles with the orcs’ precarious future as his people face dwindling supplies and growing hostility with their night elf neighbors.

 The fate of Azeroth’s great races is shrouded in a fog of uncertainty, and the erratic behavior of the elemental spirits, troubling though it is, may only be the first ominous warning sign of the cataclysm to come.